Dirac's Condition for Spanning Halin Subgraphs: Notation and definitions

 Let $T_5=H_5[\{x,y,z,w,u,a_1,b_1, a_n, b_n\}]$.

 \end{itemize}

 Let $i=1,2,\cdots, 5$.
 Notice that each of $H_i$ is a Halin graph, and the graph obtained from $H_5$ by deleting the vertex $z$ and adding the edge $xy$ is also a Halin graph.
 Except $H_1$, each $H_i$ has a unique underlying tree.
 Notice also that $xy$ is an edge on the cycle along the leaves of any underlying tree of $H_1$ or $H_2$.
 For each $H_i$ and $T_i$, call $x$ the {\it left end} and $y$ the {\it right end}, and call a vertex of degree at least 3 in the underlying tree of $H_i$ a {\it Halin constructible vertex}.
-By analyzing the structure of $H_i$, we see that each internal vertex on a/the shortest $(x,y)$-path is a Halin constructible vertex.
+By analyzing the structure of $H_i$, we see that each internal vertex on a/the shortest $(x,y)$-path in $H_i-xy$\,(for $i=1,2$) or $H_i-z$\,(for $i=3,4,5$) is a Halin constructible vertex.
 Noting that any vertex in $V(H_1)-\{x,y\}$ can be a Halin constructible vertex.
 We call $a_1b_1$ the head link of $T_i$ and $a_nb_n$ the tail link of $T_i$, and for each of $T_3, T_4, T_5$, we call the vertex $z$ not contained in any triangles the {\it pendent vertex}.
-The notations of $H_i$ and $T_i$ are fixed hereafter.
+The notation of $H_i$ and $T_i$ are fixed hereafter.

 Let $T\in \{T_1,\cdots, T_5\}$ be a subgraph of a graph $G$.
 Suppose that $T$ has head link $ab$, tail link $cd$, and possibly the pendent vertex $z$.
 Suppose $G-V(T)$ contains a spanning ladder $L$ with first rung $c_1d_1$ and last rung $c_nd_n$ such that $c_1d_1$ is adjacent to $ab$, $c_nd_n$ is adjacent to $cd$.
-Additionally, if the pendent vertex $z$ of $T$ exists, then $z$ has a neighbor $z'$ on a shortest path between the two ends of $T$.
+Additionally, if the pendent vertex $z$ of $T$ exists, then $z$ has a neighbor $z'$, which is an internal vertex on a shortest path between the two ends of $T$ in the graph $abLcd\cup T-z$.
 Then $abLcd\cup T$ or $abLcd\cup T \cup \{zz'\}$ is a spanning Halin subgraph of $G$.
 This technique is frequently used later on in constructing a Halin graph.
 The following proposition gives another way of constructing a Halin graph based on $H_1$ and $H_2$.